Ada-Developers-Academy/core-unit-1/higher-order-functions/lambdas.md

 lambda arguments : expression
 ```

 The expression is executed and the result is returned (source)[https://www.w3schools.com/python/python_lambda.asp].
+Lambda expressions are a single line and they do not use parentheses.

 The function `get_title`: